LucaBert89/pokerGame/README.md

 # pokerGame

-a poker game app: give your game hand and return the name

-Given various poker hands as arguments, print what type of hand each argument is.
+a poker game app: Given various poker hands as arguments, print what type of hand each argument is.
+I tried to solve this problem using filter and every array functions!

 The list of hands in ranking order are as follows: